hcds-itu/hdilab-itu.github.io/_projects/2025-06-30-data-comics.md

 ## What are data comics?

 Data comics operate at the intersection of visualization and narrative communication.
 As researchers increasingly recognize the power of storytelling to convey complex information, narrative approaches to data visualization have gained significant traction.
 Data comics are distinguished by their ability to create "a step-by-step data-driven story, allowing the reader to understand the displayed data by following a predefined reading order while still providing opportunities for self-paced reading and personal exploration" [1].
 This gradual revelation of information prevents cognitive overload by breaking complex concepts into digestible pieces.
-By leveraging the narrative and visual conventions of comics, such as panels, layouts, and expressive storytelling, data comics can enhance both comprehension and memorability of complex insights [2].
+By leveraging the narrative and visual conventions of comics, such as panels, layouts, and expressive storytelling, data comics can enhance both comprehension and memorability of complex insights.

 Comics are already a widely recognized and accessible communication medium, effectively engaging diverse audiences across various formats.
 From children's books and newspaper strips to graphic novels for adults.
-This broad reach has established a shared visual literacy, where readers intuitively comprehend conventions such as panel sequencing, speech bubbles, and the representation of time and motion [2]].
+This broad reach has established a shared visual literacy, where readers intuitively comprehend conventions such as panel sequencing, speech bubbles, and the representation of time and motion.

 Data comics can draw on knowledge and data from multiple sources, including research articles and reports.
 We therefore view data comics as a medium for communicating research insights, complementary to, rather than in opposition to, traditional scientific publications.
 What constitutes data comics' limitation is simultaneously their strength.
 As a simplified version of the research they communicate, they function as a bridge between the academic world and the general public, with their level of detail strategically adapted to serve their communicative purpose.